TheRisingSun777/kaspi_etl/docs/perfume_offers_scrape.md

 ## Troubleshooting

 - Rate-limits (429/503) or per-product timeouts trigger a short cooldown and temporary concurrency reduction; this is logged with `[backoff]`.
+- Pass `--debug` to watch a headed browser (slowMo 250 ms) for troubleshooting pagination and city selection.
 - Debug screenshots for zero-seller pages land in `data_raw/perfumes/debug/`.
 - Check `data_raw/perfumes/logs/offers_<ts>.ndjson` for failures and timing data.